stefaniebutland/stefaniebutland/content/post/2022-03-07-leadership-manifesto/index.md

 People are different.
 Be aware of people's different learning styles and communication styles.

 Don't expect everyone to look engaged at all times.
-Everyone has his or her own life/excitement/stresses/challenges/way of being.
+Everyone has their own life/excitement/stresses/challenges/way of being.
 Figure out how to engage people who are not as enthusiastic or idealistic as I am.
 People need to work from their own comfort zone.

 Watch out for stakeholder fatigue.
 Give people time to do their work.
 Don’t spend too much time talking about doing stuff.
 Let them do their stuff.